School of Engineering and Applied Sciences

-Students who wish to pursue more advanced formal training without undertaking the research required for the PhD degree may earn the ME degree by successfully completing one year of coursework beyond that required for the SM degree.
-No dissertation, foreign language, or general examination is required.
+Students who wish to pursue more advanced formal training without undertaking the research required for the PhD degree may earn the M.E. degree by successfully completing eight half courses, plus eight additional research-oriented courses at the 300-level that result in the completion of the required ME thesis.

 Doctor of Philosophy (PhD)

 The PhD requires a minimum academic residency of two years beyond the bachelor’s degree.
 Programs are individually tailored and approved by a committee on higher degrees.
 Normally, students spend one-and-one-half to two years on coursework—10 semester length courses, including at least eight disciplinary courses, are required.
 Depth and breadth of knowledge are important guiding principles in the PhD program.